mcmoodoo/mcmoodoo-blog/content/genlayer-intelligent-contracts.md

 In Ethereum and other L1 chains, validators only need to agree on transaction ordering, because re-executing a transaction will always yield the same result.
 In GenLayer, however, the consensus operates on the transaction level because each transaction can produce a different response.
 Thus, instead of agreeing on the order of transactions, the GenLayer validators have to first agree on the non-deterministic LLM responses and web search results.

-But how exactly do the LLM-powered validators agree on the transaction output?
+I couldn't wrap my head around it at first — how do LLM-powered validators even agree on transaction outputs when the LLM responses and web results aren’t deterministic?

 ### Equivalence Principle

-Each transaction consists of deterministic and non-deterministic parts.
+Turns out, each transaction consists of deterministic and non-deterministic parts.
 The former could be easily re-executed by each validator to verify valid state change.
 But the latter will yield different results.
 That's where validators employ the Equivalence Principle to evaluate whether the leader-proposed output is valid.

 ### Optimistic Validation